TATAK BY AYLA

 How do I explain the meaning of my tattoo to people who ask about it?

 I will explain the meaning of the patterns and format of your tattoo to you while drawing the design on you and while tattooing it.
-Please feel free to ask questions before, during, and after the session.
-If you have remaining questions about the meaning of your tattoo, please ask them via email or direct messaging.
-I'm always happy to explain the symbology and help in any way I can!
+Please feel free to ask questions during the session.
+If you have remaining questions about the meaning of certain patterns, please refer to my free book above.
+How the patterns and format of your tattoo relates to you personally, your life history, and your ancestors specifically is sacred, and I will explain these deeper meanings to you during your session.
+Please respect this process and commit what I have relayed to you to memory.

 Do you travel or guest spot?
 Where is your studio?

-My travel plans and guest spots will be announced above in "Upcoming Travel Dates" and on my Instagram.
+My travel plans and guest spots will be announced to my Mailing List, above in "Upcoming Travel Dates," and on my Instagram.
 I have a private studio located in Maryland.
+Location is disclosed to clients closer to the appointment date.